How Much Does Bat Removal Cost?

 Installing a Bat Habitat

 Providing an alternative habitat for a bat colony could provide them with a new place to roost, thus dissuading the bats from trying to gain re-entry to your home.
 Bat houses cost $100 to $2,700, with professional installation costing $100 to $500.
 Some bat houses can hang from a tree on your property, eliminating the need for added labor costs.
-Encourage the bats to use these alternative accommodations by making sure they are at least 12 feet high.
+Encourage the bats to use these alternative accommodations by ensuring they are at least 12 feet high.

 DIY exclusion kits cost anywhere from $25 to $150, though opting for one of these kits instead of hiring a professional carries some serious risk.
 Bats carry rabies and fleas, and bat guano can cause severe respiratory illness, which primarily spreads during removal.
 Additionally, exclusion can be tricky and time-consuming.
 There are ways to remove the bats from your home on your own, but it doesn’t guarantee success.
-It’s smarter to hand this one off to the pros and focus your bat-related talents on Halloween decorations.

 Frequently Asked Questions